Nabuz/TVML/lez4/Readme.md

 In google drive path (TVML/lez4) add a file Fraud_Detection_Name_Surname.ipynb

 --------------PROBLEMS TO FIX:----------------------------------------------------------------------------

-The dataframe needs to be rebalanced (Fraud/not Fraud)
++The dataframe needs to be rebalanced (Fraud/not Fraud)

-In EDA (Exploratory Data Analisys) problems with some graphs (aren't visualized correctly or show to muc more)
++In EDA (Exploratory Data Analisys) problems with some graphs (aren't visualized correctly or show to much!!!)

-Need some way to reduce number of digits: (faster_round(X,4) faster_round(X_test,4))
++Need some way to reduce number of digits: (faster_round(X,4) faster_round(X_test,4))

-Need to developt the prediction part (some traditional Machine Learning CLassificator vs Deep Learning classificator)
++Need to developt the prediction part (some traditional Machine Learning CLassificators vs Deep Learning Classificator)

 --------------METADATA DESCRIPTION:----------------------------------------------------------------